-Well, September in the garden usually brings the last of the tomatoes and peppers, loads of zucchini, and the dehydrating of the herbs and greens.
+Well, September in the garden usually brings the last of the tomatoes and peppers, loads of zucchini, and the dehydration of the herbs and greens.
 We really enjoy zucchini relish, as do some of the members of my family, so I always have jars of it in the pantry.
-We were down to our LAST jar, so it was definitely time to make some more.
+We were down to our LAST jar, so it was time to make some more.

 Coincidentally, the September category for the Food in Jars challenge was for pickles, relishes, chow chows, and piccalilli.
 I used this recipe and made a double batch so I had plenty to share.